cosmic-community/serenedesk-modern-customer-service-platform/README.md

 ### Content Model Prompt

-> "what prompt should I give the code builder ai to build out the website for this zendesk clone?"
+> "what prompt should I give the code builder ai to build out the website for this serenedesk clone?"

 ### Code Generation Prompt

-> Build a modern customer service platform website called "SereneDesk" that is a Zendesk clone.
+> Build a modern customer service platform website called "SereneDesk" that is a SereneDesk clone.
 Use the following structure and features:
 >
 > ### TECH STACK & SETUP
 > - Next.js 14+ with App Router